hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 ### 7.2 A Brief Review of Scope

-Before we dive into closures, let's take a few minutes to review scope.
-You may also want to review the More About Scope assignment earlier in this lesson.

-By now, you're well-acquainted with scope.
 It's nearly impossible to program in any language without understanding how scope works in that language.
 You have to know what variables you can access from any point in your code, and perhaps more importantly, which ones you can't.

 As you may recall, there are different terms we use when discussing scope.
 We're going to focus on lexical scope in this section.